gwelinder/oracle/README.md

   <a href="LICENSE"><img src="https://img.shields.io/badge/license-MIT-green?style=for-the-badge" alt="MIT License"></a>
 </p>

 Oracle bundles your prompt and files so another AI can answer with real context.
-It speaks GPT-5.1 Pro (default), GPT-5.1 Codex (API-only), GPT-5.1, Gemini 3 Pro, Claude Sonnet 4.5, Claude Opus 4.1, and more—and it can ask one or multiple models in a single run.
+It speaks GPT-5.1 Pro (default alias to GPT-5.2 Pro on the API), GPT-5.1 Codex (API-only), GPT-5.1, GPT-5.2, Gemini 3 Pro, Claude Sonnet 4.5, Claude Opus 4.1, and more—and it can ask one or multiple models in a single run.
 Browser automation is available; API remains the most reliable path, and `--copy` is an easy manual fallback.

 ## Quick start